mattbruton/MACC-Adoption-App/README.md

 ## Goals
--To improve overall presentation, and hopefully, make adoption of available animals at MACC easier on staff and users of this project.
+1. To improve overall presentation, and hopefully, make adoption of available animals at MACC easier on staff and users of this project.

 ## Installation